 Strongly suggested focusing on excellent communication

-Find out what the other ‘sister institutions’ are doing/going through, and perhaps collaborate on a conference at a larger state wide scale?
+Find out what the other ‘sister institutions’ are doing/going through, and perhaps collaborate on a conference at a larger state-wide scale?

 2:00– 2:20 CSW scholarship drive

 Due to lack of funds, we are looking at putting together a scholarship foundation drive in early October.